kgscialdone/facet/README.md

 | `facet.config.autoDiscover` | If false, skip automatic discovery of components/mixins on page load.

 Facet's source code is also lovingly commented with [JSDoc](https://jsdoc.app/), which keeps it lightweight and build-step free while still enabling Typescript users to rest easy about type safety when interacting with Facet's API.

+## Reviews
+> ⭐⭐⭐⭐⭐ "Anyone exploring web components really would do themselves a major favor giving this a solid look."
+>
+> ⭐⭐⭐⭐⭐ "Facet is the first time I've looked at WebComponents and thought 'oh, I get this, I get what it's for'."

+<sup>* All reviews are real quotes from users, but are used here in jest and with permission.</sup>